 There are a total of 1,300 Priority Pass lounges all over the world.
 In the U.S. alone, upwards of 40 airports recognize Priority Pass members.

 The following map shows the global distribution of Priority Pass networks.
 It will help you locate a Priority Pass lounge.
 As you can see, there are very few locations in North America.
 In contrast, Scandinavian Europe and East Asia have a high concentration of lounges.

 So, if you’re planning a destination for a party in Europe or traveling for business in Asia, you and your travel companions will definitely enjoy the Priority Pass perks.

 See Related: Ways to Book the Cheapest First-Class Flights

 How Does Priority Pass Work

-The Priority pass works in tandem with the Priority Pass app.
-Through the app, you can locate Priority Pass lounges with a quick swipe.
+The pass works in tandem with the Priority Pass app.
+You can locate Priority Pass lounges through the app with a quick swipe.
 Once you’ve confirmed the location of a lounge, you’re all set.

-After you’ve gone through the tedious process of check-in and security, you can navigate through the airport using your app towards your Priority Pass lounge.
+After you’ve gone through the tedious check-in and security process, you can navigate through the airport using your app toward your Priority Pass lounge.

-Once you’re at the lounge, all you need is your membership card as well as your boarding pass.
-Soon thereafter, you’ll be escorted away from the airport hubbub and into your peaceful sanctuary.
+Once you’re at the lounge, you only need your membership card and boarding pass.
+Soon after, you’ll be escorted away from the airport craziness and into your peaceful sanctuary.

-You’ve had a small glimpse of a few Priority Pass amenities that are at your disposal.
+You’ve had a small glimpse of a few Priority Pass amenities at your disposal.
 But there’s a lot more.
 Let’s take a detailed look at them.